Ohio Wage Garnishment Laws

 What is the 15-day demand letter in Ohio?

-Is an Ohio wage garnishment continuous?
+How long does an Ohio wage garnishment order last?

 What wages are exempt from garnishment in Ohio?

-ORC 2329.66 protects seventy-five percent of disposable earnings, plus a floor tied to the pay cycle (about thirty times the federal minimum wage weekly, scaling up for longer pay periods).
-Whichever protection is larger is what the debtor keeps, so a low earner may have no garnishable wages at all.
+ORC 2329.66(A)(13) protects the greater of seventy-five percent of disposable earnings or a floor tied to the pay cycle: thirty times the federal minimum hourly wage weekly, sixty biweekly, sixty-five semimonthly, one hundred thirty monthly.
+The floor is the federal rate named at 29 U.S.C.
+206(a)(1), not Ohio’s higher state minimum, so a low earner may have no garnishable wages at all in a given period.

 Do you file the garnishment or take the money?